 So, how can organizations and writers avoid prolix writing in favor of word economy?

-Plan ahead and don’t beat around the bush.Before putting pen to paper (or hands to keyboard), think about what you want to say in the document – and how to best say it.
-Planning is very helpful in economizing wordcount.
+Plan ahead and don’t beat around the bush.Before putting pen to paper (or fingers to keyboard), think about what you want to say in the document – and how to best say it.
+Planning is helpful in economizing word count.
 Then, be straightforward.
 Don’t talk “around” the subject and avoid unnecessary “buildup” before getting to the point.
 While it may be important to establish context or define concepts, many writers meander through inessential details before making their point.

 Make sure every word adds meaning and value.Some words are like empty calories: they may add some flavor, but they’re devoid of any value.
 For example, we always advise our students to use the “real verb” whenever possible.
 This means saying “We acted” instead of “We took action.”
 In that statement, “took” pads the text (adding calories) but adds no real meaning (no nutritional value).
 Here are some other ways to trim the fat from excess writing: